lexborelli/Object-Oriented-Programming-Game-App/README.md

 I added an element in the project to allow the player to press their physical keyboard as an option instead of only clicking the onscreen keyboard.
-The style change I created changes the entire screen to pink and displays a message to the player instructing them the game is over and they lost.
+The style change I created changes the entire screen to pink if a lay has guessed incorrectly and lost all their lives.
+Then a display message will instruct the player they have lost the game.